XavierBerger/RPi-Monitor/README.md

 If you have Git installed you can clone the repo

 	git clone https://github.com/XavierBerger/RPi-Monitor.git

-## Install

-####Install rpimonitor daemon

-Copy the directory rpimonitord into /usr/local/

-Copy rpimonitord.conf into /etc/init/

-Execute the following command to start the daemon

-	sudo start rpimonitord

-####Install the web interface

-Copy directory rpimonitorweb into you web server.

-Installation is done.

 ## Usage

+Start rpimonitord from directory rpimonitor web with the command

+	./rpimonitord &

-When the daemon is running, you can check the current status in the file with the command:
+When the rpimonitord is running, you can check the current status in the file with the command:

-	cat /usr/local/rpimonitor/rpimonitord.status
+	cat rpimonitord.status

+Start the web server by excuting the following command

+	./start.sh

-Browse http://<your Raspberry Pi address>/rpimonitor/ to access to the inteactive web interface
+You can now browse http://<your Raspberry Pi address>:8888 to access to the interactive web interface.

+## Future development

+Future development will make installation and usage easier.
+It will start rpimonitord as daemon and will add additionnal feature to the web interface.